shlokgalav/Cricket-ball-physics/notes/3B_aerodynamic_effects_plus_bounce.md

 - Only vertical velocity changes instantaneously during the bounce.
 - Horizontal friction during contact with the pitch is ignored.
 - The simulation stops when the ball reaches the pitch for the second time.
+- The Magnus effect is ignored.
+- Spin-related aerodynamic effects are reserved for Model 4.

      ## Variables
 | Variable | Meaning |